 The term monomer comes from the Greek words mono, meaning "one," and meros, which means "part."
 Put them together to form "one part," and they describe a monomer: any one molecule that joins with other monomers to create a larger molecule.
 One common natural monomer is glucose, for example, which commonly bonds with other molecules to make starch and glycogen.

 Just like the interlocking beads, the monomers must connect properly.
-This occurs through a chemical process called polymerization, where two separate molecules bind together by sharing pairs of electrons, forming a covalent bond [source: Larsen].
+This occurs through a chemical process called polymerization, where two separate molecules bind together by sharing pairs of electrons, forming a covalent bonds [source: Larsen].
 The two monomers joining together can be the same kind, or they can be different.

 The result of this union is called a polymer, which is a structure made from many repeating monomer units, forming a long chain [source: Larsen].
 The capacity to bond with at least two other monomer molecules is a characteristic of monomers called polyfunctionality [source: Brittanica].
 The number of molecules a monomer is able to bond with is determined by the number of active sites on the molecule where covalent bonds can be formed – you only have two hands, for instance, so the maximum number of other people you can hold hands with at any one time is two.